 What is your signature dish?
 Is there any story behind it?

-How much are you in touch with your ICCA alumni network?
+Are you still in touch with your batchmates?

 Everyone is busy with their own lives but we all try to stay connected through our class WhatsApp group.